EKS Default Namespace Deletion Incident Response Guide

 - EKS Auto Mode Documentation

-5.3 EKS Access Entry-based Access Control
+5.3 EKS Access Entry-Based Access Control

 Problems with aws-auth ConfigMap

-Transition to EKS Access Entry
+Transitioning to EKS Access Entry

 Access Entry Creation Example: